The Races: 2026

 Low Cunsey Farm, Cunsey, Ambleside, Cumbria, LA22 0LU

-THE LAP will be signposted to Race HQ from the roundabout at Newby Bridge.
+Approximately 18 miles after leaving M6, THE LAP will be signposted to Race HQ from Newby Bridge roundabout and past The Swan Hotel.

-Directions by Rail:
+Directions by Rail

-It is also possible to reach Lakeside from the east of Britain by taking the picturesque Leeds to Lancaster line that also connects at Carnforth.
+It is also possible to reach Lakeside from the east of Britain by taking the picturesque Leeds to Lancaster line that also connects at Carnforth

 From Grange-Over-Sands station, road transport via taxi.